blox-eng/blox.bg/content/pages/pricing.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: This is the subtitle for the pricing section
+    subtitle: Shape your dreams at your own pace
     plans:
       - title: Daydreamer
         price: Free
         details: No credit card required
-        description: |
+        description: >
-          Explore our free Base and start to envision.
+          Explore our free Base and scratch the surface of your imaginations' power.
-        features: []
+        features:
+          - Stay tuned for the list of features
         image:
           url: /images/abstract-feature1.svg
           altText: Pricing plan 1